FabioChiodini/ProjectSpawntck/README.md

 This code does NOT reopen firewall ports in GCE or AWs.

-##Tear Down Code
+## Tear Down Code

 Malebolgia.sh is the code that automates the environment teardown

 It reads configuration information from the etcd local instances (to connect to swarm, set up docker-machine and to launch honeypots).

 It then destroys:
-- Docker machine VMs provisioned (by doing so kills all honeypot instances)
+- Pods provisioned on Kubernetes
+- Remote Kubernetes Cluster
-- Infrastructure Components (Docker Swarm, Receiver, etcd-browser and Consul)
+- Infrastructure Components (etcd-browser)
-- Local Docker instances (etcd and eventually Consul if local)
+- Local Docker instances (etcd if local)